-During a Threat Check engagement, we also interview technologists to get a sense of the organization’s security posture.
-We consistently find that organizations have not updated their security policies to reflect the current threat landscape.
-For example, we often find systems that fail to enforce modern password complexity standards.
+During a Threat Check engagement, we would also interview technologists to get a sense of the organization’s security posture.
+We consistently found that organizations had not updated their security policies to reflect the current threat landscape.
+For example, we often found systems that failed to enforce modern password complexity standards.
 Organizations should regularly review the policies they have in place and update them as necessary to ensure they are consistent with the latest security best practices.

 4. Use of Anonymous VPN Services